adrelanos/vpn-firewall/README.md

 * Configure (Open)VPN.
 * Autostart (Open)VPN.
 * Anything else not mentioned above in "What does it do".
+* Untested to work in Qubes ProxyVMs.
+(They have a different way to up networking and firewall.)

 # How to Use
 1) First learn how to get your VPN software connected without using VPN-Firewall.